lkiesow/python-feedgen/doc/user/fork.rst

 Why the fork?
 =============

-This project is a fork of ``python-feedgen`` which cuts away everything that doesn't serve the goal of **making it easy and simple to generate podcasts** from a Python program.
-Thus, this project includes only a **subset** of the features of ``python-feedgen``.
+This project is a fork of python-feedgen_ which cuts away everything that doesn't serve the goal of **making it easy and simple to generate podcasts** from a Python program.
+Thus, this project includes only a **subset** of the features of python-feedgen_.
 And I don't think anyone in their right mind would accept a pull request which removes 70% of the features ;-) Among other things, support for ATOM and Dublin Core is removed, and the remaining code is almost entirely rewritten.

+A more detailed reasoning follows.
+Read it if you're interested, but feel free to skip to :doc:`basic_usage_guide/part_1`.

 Inspiration
 -----------